-Before the mandatory food fortification laws, folic acid deficiency was the most common deficiency in the U.S. especially amongst children, elderly, and the poor.1 Folate deficiency is primarily a result of low dietary intake but may also be related to genetics, certain health conditions, and medications.
+Before the mandatory food fortification laws, folic acid deficiency was the most common deficiency in the U.S. especially amongst children, elderly, and the poor.1 Folic acid deficiency is primarily a result of low dietary intake of natural folate but may also be related to genetics, certain health conditions, and medications.

 The signs, symptoms, and consequences of folate deficiency are primarily related to its role in DNA synthesis and maintenance, especially in relation to cell division, replication, and growth.
 These can include:1,3–5